Why and how to make a decision tree

 Decision trees are best used for more complex decisions.
 A decision tree analysis can help break through uncertainty and bring clarity.
 But bear in mind, a decision tree is best suited for clear-cut decisions and not for brainstorming solutions.

-So, for instance, an appropriate decision tree question would be: “Should we build a new website or overhaul the existing one?”
-Then, you can start investigating the consequences of building or overhauling the website.
-An inappropriate decision tree question would be: “What soup is Jared’s favorite?”
-That’s not a decision: it’s just a question (and the answer is minestrone).
+So, for instance, an appropriate decision tree question would be “Should we build a new website or overhaul the existing one?”
+From there, you can start investigating the consequences of building or overhauling the website.
+An inappropriate decision tree question would be “What soup is Jared’s favorite?”
+That’s not a decision, it’s just a question (and the answer is minestrone).

-- Product planning—For instance, coming up with an entirely new product and choosing between two ideas or determining which feature to add first.
+• Product planning: For instance, coming up with an entirely new product, choosing between two ideas, or determining which feature to add first.

-- General business decisions—Keep the business remote or move headquarters to Prague?
+• General business decisions: Keep the business remote or move headquarters?

-- Loan approval—Knowing when to lend money is a big choice.
-Mitigate financial risk by using a decision tree when determining if a loan should be approved.
+• Loan approval: Knowing when to lend money is a big choice.
+Mitigate financial risk by using a decision tree to think through all the angles.

 Decision tree symbols

-Before we dissect a decision tree, it's helpful to know some of the common symbols.
-Here are some normal decision tree symbols below:
+Before making a decision tree, it's helpful to know some of the common symbols:

 ⃞ Root node: This is the decision that must be made.